Low Inventory Prospecting Letter

 Below are statistics that indicate it may be a sellers market.

 - According to the National Association of Realtors inventory of available homes has decreased 8 percent from November 2015 to November 2016.
 In November of 2016 there was a 4.0 month supply of homes, this is below the 6 month supply that many real estate professionals consider normal.

 - The number of homes sold according to the National Associations of Realtors was 15.4% percent higher in November of 2016 than November of 2015, this dramatic increase in sales signifies a hot real estate market.
-Additionally the number of homes available for sale.
-Typically when there are fewer homes for sale it is considered a sellers market.
+Additionally the number of homes for sale during the same time period is 8% lower.
+Fewer homes for sale generally indicates a sellers market.

 - Additionally the National Associations of Realtors reported that single family home prices nationwide have risen 6.8 percent from November 2015 to November 2016.

 I am sharing this information with you because inventory in [city or neighborhood] is low, and I am hearing from agents and prospective buyers that they just can't find what they are looking for.